-You can’t take your own transport to the Islands.
+You can’t take your transport to the Islands.

-The only way to get to Statue of Liberty on Liberty Island is the ferries operated by Statue Cruises.
+The only way to get to the Statue of Liberty on Liberty Island is through the ferries operated by Statue Cruises.

 The ferry tickets include access to both the Islands and the attractions on them.

 - Terminal for Statue of Liberty ferry

 - How to get to Liberty State Park, New Jersey